 Regional Ministries provide pastoral care and enrichment programs in 33 areas of the U.S. and Canada.
 Regions are often known for their outstanding camp and conference programs as well as the development and ordination of ministry candidates.
 All funds raised through the Christmas Special Day Offering remain in the region given.

 Special Mission Funds

 Week of Compassion is the Disciples witness in the face of natural or man-made disasters.
 Floods, hurricanes, fire, civil wars, poverty, disease are only a few of the challenges Week of Compassion responds to on behalf of Disciples.
 The Special Day offering is the only church-wide effort to provide general funding for the ministry.

 For more than 40 years Disciples have had a visible ministry to address the racism in society.
 Gifts support programs and initiatives aimed at dismantling racism.
 Learn more about the Reconciliation Ministry.

 Giving to Special Day and Special Mission Offerings

 Curious to see what your current giving is or where your giving is being used?
 Visit Giving Tools and Reports for more information.

 In 1909, two committees were appointed to develop a means by which congregations could contribute to a common funding system, benefiting the whole church.
 In 1941, after 32 years of conversation, Unified Promotion began.
 Unified Promotion was a covenantal agreement in which congregations agreed to contribute ten (10%) of their local operating receipts to the common mission fund of the church.
-In exchange, the General church would reduce Special Offerings from fifteen (15) to six (6) and ministry would no longer contact congregations directly for operating gifts.
+In exchange, the General church would reduce Special Offerings from 15 to six (6) and ministries would no longer contact congregations directly for operating gifts.